Open Accessibility Menu

 Please note that a health facility may establish reasonable restrictions upon visitation, including restrictions upon the hours of visitation and number of visitors.
 The health facility must inform you (or your support person, where appropriate) of your visitation rights, including any clinical restrictions or limitations.
 The health facility is not permitted to restrict, limit, or otherwise deny visitation privileges on the basis of race, color, national origin, religion, sex, gender identity, sexual orientation, or disability.

-Your wishes will be considered as to who may visit, even if you lack decision-making capacity.
+19. Have your wishes considered, if you lack decision-making capacity, for the purposes of determining who may visit.
 The method of that consideration will comply with federal law and be disclosed in the hospital policy on visitation.
 At a minimum, the hospital shall include any persons living in your household and any support person pursuant to federal law.

-Exercise these rights without regard to, and be free of discrimination on the basis of sex, sex characteristics (including intersex traits), economic status, educational background, race, color, religion, ancestry, national origin, sexual orientation, gender, gender identity/expression, age, disability, medical condition, pregnancy or related conditions, marital status, registered domestic partner status, genetic information, citizenship, primary language, immigration status (except as required by federal law) or the source of payment for care.
+21. Exercise these rights without regard to, and be free of discrimination on the basis of sex including sex characteristics, intersex traits, pregnancy or related conditions; sexual orientation; gender, gender identity/expression and sex stereotypes, economic status, educational background, race, color, religion, ancestry, national origin (including limited English proficiency and primary language), age, disability, medical condition, marital status, registered domestic partner status, genetic information, citizenship, immigration status (except as required by federal law) or the source of payment for care.

 Patients needing assistance expressing concerns about grievances related to allegations of discrimination and record-keeping of such grievances, and coordinating implementation of language-access, effective communication, auxiliary aids/services, and reasonable modification procedures by contacting the Section 1557 Officer at 818.902.2997 or Section1557Officer@valleypres.org.